Revolución de los Ríos: The Bacum Massacre

 On February 12, a force led by colonel Bustamante defeated near Cócorit a party of Indians, leaving 33 men dead and taking an equal amount of prisoners.
 Three days later a party of 600 Yaqui including women and children appeared at the same town seeking to surrender, and Colonel Salazar suspecting an act of perfidy took them prisoner, and announced he would release a prisoner for every firearm turned in.
 After 48 were turned in, Bustamante then released 48 prisoners and with over 400 prisoners remaining marched on February 18 towards the town of Bacum, in whose church he locked up the prisoners including women and children, taking ten of the leaders as hostages and assuring the prisoners that he would have the leaders shot at the least attempt by any of the prisoners to escape.
 The hostages were shot at half past nine in the evening on the pretext of having detected an escape attempt.
 The troops then opened fire upon the church.
 A cannon was placed at the very door, and shrapnel was fired into the church multiple times.
 The church caught on fire, and seventy Yaqui perished, the rest having escaped amidst the disorder.

 The government considered the rebellion to be over by May, 1868, and commander Garcia Morales ordered the remaining troops in the vicinity to retreat in June.
-The Mayos attacked the town of Etchojoa on July 5, and 400 Mayos then headed towards Santa Cruz.
-Lieutenant Colonel Jose Otero left Alamos with a force from the National Guard to combat this new insurrection, which did not end until October when large floods on the Rio Mayo devastated the Indian communities, leaving them unable to wage further warfare.
+The Mayos attacked the town of Etchojoa on 5 July, and 400 Mayos then headed towards Santa Cruz.
+Lieutenant Colonel Jose Otero left Álamos with a force from the National Guard to combat this new insurrection, which did not end until October when large floods on the Rio Mayo devastated the Indian communities, leaving them unable to wage further warfare.